William Davenport Adams: Books

 Most of Adams books were compilations of the work of others, selected by Adams and with notes and annotations by him.
 He also wrote a few compilations of his own essays, as well as his two major reference works: A Dictionary of English Literature (1877) and the first volume of a planned two volumes of A Dictionary of the Drama (1904).
 The first of these was a dictionary with the names of authors, the titles of novels, poems, and plays, famous characters, familiar phrases and first striking words, as well as reference articles on the novel, the sonnet, etc. The Graphic described the work as "a book of reference of a most agreeable, and in many respects a novel class."
 More than forty years after publication the Westminster Gazette called it "an extremely useful work", although in need of bringing up to date.

 Adams was working on the Dictionary of the Drama when he died, and the effort to complete it was cited in at least one obituaries as being a contributory factor to his death, while other referred more generally to overwork and worry about ill family members as being the two contributing factors.
 Only the first volume (A-G) was published.
 The work had been over twenty years in preparation, with the first notice of the work was in November 1881.
 It was said to have been in preparation by Adams for a considerable time and would be published in 1882.
 In December 1881, it was announced that the book would soon be published by Chatto and Windus In December 1882, it was stated that the book would be published in a day or two.
-In April 1885, the book was "nearly finished" and was to be published on "and early day".
+In April 1885, the book was "nearly finished" and was to be published on an "early day".
 In November 1893, the book was expected to be published in the spring of 1894.
 The first volume was eventually published on 8 September 1904.
-It is no wonder that The Bystander noted that Adams had a unique claim to fame in that the book had been advertised at the top of Chatto and Windus's list for a quarter of a century.
+The Bystander noted that Adams had a unique claim to fame in that the book had been advertised at the top of Chatto and Windus's list for a quarter of a century.